 Catherine O’Driscoll, the late founder of Canine Health Concern said that “Animals are good-hearted souls.
 They don’t judge, criticise or condemn.”
 She wrote some great books, one is a most interesting and useful personal development book for humans called “The Animal’s Agenda“ with help from her animals.

 I was pleased to see an article in the Horse and Hound in August 2020 saying how using an animal communicator had allowed a top showjumping horse to perform well again.
-A conversation performed remotely with the horse had allowed the horse to understand more and when the article had been written had jumped clear rounds ever since!
+A conversation performed remotely with the horse had allowed the horse to understand more, and when the article had been written, it had jumped clear rounds ever since!